HimejiDev/Ryuk/README.md

 ## Disclaimer ⚠️

-This bot is intended for educational purposes only.
-Misuse or abuse of the bot may violate Discord's Terms of Service and could lead to account and/or bot suspension or legal consequences.
-Use this bot responsibly and only on servers you have permission to manage.
+This project is intended for educational purposes only.
+Misuse or abuse of the project may violate Discord's Terms of Service and could lead to account and/or bot suspension or legal consequences.
+Use this project responsibly and only on servers you have permission to manage.
 The developers are NOT responsible for any damages done to any servers or members. ⚠️

 ## License 📜